Monday Morning Pep Talk to Myself

 For me that looked like me committing to supporting myself around my love of writing and of words in general.
 I am still very new to it all, but I have made the decision.
 There is no going back.

-I am committed to building a life that I love where I have the freedom to have the lifestyle I choose and have support myself and my dreams doing something I love.
+I am committed to building a life that I love where I have the freedom to have the lifestyle I choose and to have the ability to support myself and my dreams doing something I love.

 Does that mean it’s easy to get motivated all the time?
 As previously discussed, absolutely not.